I don’t know about you, but my head is still reeling from everything that’s been happening in the safety arena this past

 have access.
 It also requires that the employer communicates this right of access to employees (usually

-2. Effective 11/30/2020, companies are required to prepare a written COVID-19 Prevention Program.
+through training).
+More information can be found here. - Effective 11/30/2020, companies are required to prepare a written COVID-19 Prevention Program.

 That’s the new stuff.
 What about the regular stuff that was missed due to the pandemic?